zeroxthreef/SimpleTinyScript/README.md

 **hashmap-set map key value**<br />
 sets the key if it exists, and if it doesnt it will make a new one to set to 'value'

+**hashmap-replace map key value**<br />
+replaces the entire row value and key if it exists, and if it doesnt it will make a new one to set to 'value'

 **hashmap-remove map key**<br />
 removes 'key' and its value from 'map'